tilestoolkit/rapIoT-gateway-app/README.md

 RapCloud provides a centralized, software interface to interact with ecologies Arduino-based IoT devices.
 It allows developers that are not specialized in writing code for embedded devices to create applications using simple javascript instructions.
 Functionalities provided by multiple devices can be programmed from routines running in a centralized cloud environment; without requiring physical access to the hardware modules.

-A RapIoT test server is provided at http://138.68.144.206 with administrator interface at http://admin.tilestoolkit.io If you want to setup your own Tiles Cloud server follow [these instructions](./CLOUD)
+A RapIoT test server is provided at http://138.68.144.206 with administrator interface at http://admin.tilestoolkit.io If you want to setup your own RapCloud server follow [these instructions](./CLOUD)

 #### Javascript library and APIs